-Supposedly, this is finished.
 Supposedly, Daft Punk helped out with a couple of tracks.
 Supposedly, when it was played for the label, the bigwigs flipped out.
 But what are they going to do?
 Criticize Kayne to his face?
 We only ask for two things: no Auto-Tune, no songs dedicated to Kim.
 Yes, we are deeply naive.
 UPDATE: West is getting biblical (or his ego is growing flood-sized, at least), dubbing his sixth album Yeezus.
 With snapping Rottweilers and distorted aggro vocals, his performance of new tracks "Black Skinhead" and "New Slaves" on SNL suggest Big Baby Yeezus has been spinning a lot of DMX, Onyx and Death Grips lately.

 Jay-Z and Kanye West- Watch The Throne Tour, United Center 11/30/2011